stjude-rust-labs/wdl/.github/ISSUE_TEMPLATE/bug_report_template.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-If applicable, please include steps to reproduce the issue.

 Make sure to add **all the information needed to understand the bug** so that someone can help.
 If the info is missing we'll add the 'Needs more information' label and close the issue until there is enough information.

 **Expected behavior**